 Then we got lucky.
 Dr Bhavsar joined.

 Dr Bhavsar, or DoctorB, as he’s known around the community, is a urologist.
-I had to look that last word up.
+We had to look that last word up.
 A urologist is a doctor who specialises in the male reproductive system, aka, the type of doctor you’d see about any issues relating to testosterone.

 He started by writing an article in the community about sleep (member link here), then he gained 30 pounds, and then he wrote an article about testosterone.
-Both of his articles were big hits in the community, and I thought the testosterone one could be great as a blog post.
+Both of his articles were big hits in the community, and we thought the testosterone one could be great as a blog post.

 In his article, he talks about the link between skinniness and testosterone, how to raise your testosterone naturally, and how that may help you bulk up more quickly and leanly.
 He’ll also briefly go over both the pros and cons of taking testosterone (aka “steroids”), just so that you can better understand what’s going on with so many guys in the fitness industry.